istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 #### Upgrade the Istio control plane to version 1.24.3

-- Update the `Istio` resource with the new version
+Update the `Istio` resource with the new version:

 {{< text bash >}}
 $ kubectl patch istio default -n istio-system --type='merge' -p '{"spec":{"version":"v1.24.3"}}'
 {{< /text >}}

-- Check the `Istio` resource, you will see that there are two revisions and there are two `Istio` ready
+Check the `Istio` resource.
+You will see that there are two revisions and they are both 'ready':

 {{< text bash >}}
 $ kubectl get istio